abhilashjp/lookupapp/docs/tax-identification-number/norway.md

 ## Organisation Number

 In Norway, the Central Coordinating Register for Legal Entities is the go-to platform for registering fundamental information about legal entities.
 Incorporation of any legal entity mandates registration, resulting in the issuance of an organization number.
 This unique organization number not only serves as the identifier for the legal entity but also functions as the Tax Identification Number (TIN) for legal entities in Norway.
+It is known as "Organisasjonsnummer" in norwegian.

 **Organisation number Format**
 The Tax Identification Number (TIN) or organization number is a crucial nine-digit identifier.
 Its technical structure mandates that the first digit must be either 8 or 9, and it incorporates a modulus 11 check digit at the end.
 As per the Central Coordination Register's guidelines, the weighting factors are calculated from the first digit and include values such as 3, 2, 7, 6, 5, 4, 3, and 2.
 The digits undergo multiplication with these factors, and the product sum is divided by 11.
 The remainder, subtracted by 11, becomes the check digit.